 Along with San Diego State University Women's Studies, the University of California San Diego Women's Center, and the Women's Museum (now the Women's Museum of California), it founded the San Diego County Women's Hall of Fame in 2002.
 All four entities came together to create WHoF.
 Each year, notable women are elected and inducted into WHoF, where the honorees represent diverse areas of accomplishment.
 Among the numerous worthy achievers who have been honored are Dr. Charlotte Baker, Judge Madge Bradley, Dr. Anita Figueredo, former State Senator Christine Kehoe, Grace Molina de Pick, Deborah Szekely, Belle Benchley, Dr. Li-Rong Cheng, Martha Longenecker, Viviana Enrique Acosta, former State Senator Dr. Lucy Killea, Irma Castro, Anne Hoiberg, and many other equally iconic figures.

 In 2016, a symposium was launched by the CSW&G establishing an annual event which has been highly successful.
 Each year, the symposium addresses the topic of violence against women and girls in San Diego County, focusing on human trafficking and domestic violence.
 This gathering is attended by members of major organizations that regularly address women's rights, social services, public service, and health rights.
 It is also intended for individuals interested in supporting these vital areas.
 In 2019, the scheduled keynote speaker was Summer Stephen, San Diego District Attorney since 2018, and Deputy District attorney for 28 years before that.
-State Senator Toni Atkins served as a keynote speaker, and Congresswoman Susan Davies was an earlier participant.
+State Senator Toni Atkins served as a keynote speaker, and Congresswoman Susan Davis was an earlier participant.

 A very popular and successful event over the years has been the annual Salute to Supervisors.
 At the gathering, Supervisors are thanked for their support of the Commission and there is a good exchange of information and sharing of goals.